Hoyindee/DSA-PROJECT-DOCUMENTATION-II/README.md

 Creating charts
    - Pie chart for over all gender distribution
-   - Matrix for count of gender by salary
+   - Matrix for gender count by salary and count of Employee above minimum threshold
+   - Donut chart for salary distribution of minimum threshold
-   - Column chart rating salary distribution by department and region
+   - Column chart rating salary distribution and distribution of salary by gender
-   - Bar Chart for average salary distribution by gender and department
+   - Bar Chart for average salary distribution,department and Sum of bonus,gender distribution
    - Table to show employee names and their calculated bonus amount

+### RESULT/FINDINGS